jupyter-server/kernel_gateway/README.md

   Annotations define which HTTP verbs and resources it supports.
   Incoming requests are served by executing one of the cells in a kernel.

-The server launches kernels in its local process/filesystem space.
+Jupyter Kernel Gateway uses the same code as Jupyter Notebook to launch kernels in its local process/filesystem space.
 It can be containerized and scaled out using common technologies like [tmpnb](https://github.com/jupyter/tmpnb), [Cloud Foundry](https://github.com/cloudfoundry), and [Kubernetes](http://kubernetes.io/).

 ### Example Uses of Kernel Gateway